dominguesh/veganeiro-webapp/docs/development/branch-strategy.md

 ## Core Branches

+Our repository follows a simplified three-tier branch strategy:

+1. `main` 🔧
+   - Primary development branch
+   - Single source of truth for development
-- `main`: Development branch where all feature branches are merged
+   - All feature branches merge here
+   - Integration point for all new code

+2. `moon` 🌕
-- `moon` 🌕: Staging environment branch
+   - Staging environment branch
+   - Pre-production testing
+   - Quality assurance and validation
+   - Mirror of what will go to production

+3. `earth` 🌍
-- `earth` 🌍: Production environment branch
+   - Production environment branch
+   - Represents live application code
+   - Highly stable and tested
+   - Deployed to production servers

 ## Branch Workflow

-1. All new features and fixes should branch off from `main`
-2. Feature branches should follow the naming convention: `feature/feature-name`
-3. Bug fix branches should follow the naming convention: `fix/bug-name`
-4. Pull requests are made to merge features back into `main`
-5. Staging deployments are triggered by merges to `moon`
-6. Production deployments are triggered by merges to `earth`
+1. Feature Development:
+   - Create feature branch from `main`: `feature/feature-name`
+   - Develop and test locally
+   - Create pull request to `main`
+   - Delete feature branch after merge

+2. Staging Process:
+   - Merge `main` into `moon`
+   - Automated deployment to staging
+   - Testing and validation
+   - Fix any issues in `main`

+3. Production Deployment:
+   - Merge `moon` into `earth`
+   - Automated deployment to production
+   - Monitor for any issues

 ## Deployment Process